Texas A&M professor fired after video shows classroom confrontation over gender identity coursework

 “It is unacceptable for A&M System faculty to push a personal political agenda,” Hegar said in a statement on Monday.
 “We have been tasked with training the next generation of teachers and childcare professionals.
 That responsibility should prioritize protecting children not engaging in indoctrination.”

+In an email, McCoul referred all questions to her attorney, Amanda Reichek.
+Reichek said in a statement that McCoul has appealed her termination and “is exploring further legal action.”

+“Dr. McCoul was fired in derogation of her constitutional rights and the academic freedom that was once the hallmark of higher education in Texas,” Reichek said.

-Texas A&M University President Mark A. Welsh III said in a statement Tuesday he directed the campus provost to fire McCoul after learning the instructor had continued teaching content in a course on children’s literature “that did not align with any reasonable expectation of standard curriculum for the course.”
+Texas A&M University President Mark A. Welsh III said in a statement Tuesday he directed the campus provost to fire McCoul after learning the instructor had continued teaching content in a children’s literature course “that did not align with any reasonable expectation of standard curriculum for the course.”

 Welsh said the issue had been raised earlier this summer and he had “made it clear to our academic leadership that course content must match catalog descriptions for each and every one of our course sections.”
 Welsh said he learned on Monday that this was not taking place.